CorinnaCole/Atelier-Back-End-/README.md

 The existing data-set was pre-organized into several stand-alone traunches of (at the minimum) 15m+ records in csv files.
 Furthermore, each record had its own key/id to assist in the look up of associated records (i.e. a single product review may have multiple pictures uploaded by the reviewer).
 A SQL database was the logical choice for the new database given the data's relational structure.
 I selected Postgres in a choice between that and MySQL for its json building capabilities and strongly supported (and free!)
 PgAdmin interface.

 **<h2>2.
 Structure </h2>**
+Below is a diagram of the Atelier Reviews database schema: